csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

 changed; `button.7fda1016.css` has ceased to exist entirely, and is replaced by a whole new file called `button.6bb70b2a.css`.

-Fingerprinted files never change—**they get replaced**.
+Fingerprinted files never change — **they get replaced**.
 This means we can safely cache any fingerprinted file for, well, forever.

 But how long is forever?!